yiisoft/docs/guide/en/runtime/logging.md

 $logger->setExcludedTracePaths(['/path/to/file', '/path/to/folder']);
 ```

-> Info: Getting call stack information is not trivial.
+> Info: Getting call stack information isn't trivial.
 Therefore, you should only use this feature during development
 or when debugging an application.

 ### Message Flushing and Exporting <span id="flushing-exporting"></span>

-As aforementioned, log messages are maintained in an array by the [[\Yiisoft\Log\Logger|logger object]].
+As aforementioned, log messages are maintained in an array by [[\Yiisoft\Log\Logger|logger object]].
 To limit the
 memory consumption by this array, the logger will flush the recorded messages to the [log targets](#log-targets)
 each time the array accumulates a certain number of log messages.
 You can customize this number by calling
 the [[\Yiisoft\Log\Logger::setFlushInterval()]] method: